RaveJS/rave-start-angular/README.md

 ## Develop it

-This Starter doesn't prescribe an architectural or organizational structure for you.
-It's a clean slate.
+This Starter doesn't prescribes a very minimal application structure for you.
+It's almost a clean slate.
 Start with main.js.
-This is the place where you can initialize your composition plans, bind your views, etc.  If you prefer to author your application's modules using AMD format, change the "moduleType" entry in bower.json to `[ "amd" ]`, rather than `[ "node" ]`.
+This is where you can initialize your routes, directives, services, etc.  If you prefer to author your application's modules using AMD format, change the "moduleType" entry in bower.json to `[ "amd" ]`, rather than `[ "node" ]`.

-Install your favorite framework or find some useful [Rave Extensions](http://bower.io/search/?q=rave-extension) to install.
+Install your favorite third-party packages or find some useful [Rave Extensions](http://bower.io/search/?q=rave-extension) to install.
 Don't forget to use `--save` when you `bower install --save <extension>`!